change/fluent-plugin-eventcounter/README.md

 event.counts { 1337: { 'seen': 1 } }
 ```

-If the plugin is not set to emit only, and redis is properly configured each of those counts increment a key in a hash specified by `redis_output_key`:`tag`
+If the plugin is not set to emit only, and redis is properly configured each of those counts increment a key in a hash specified by `redis_output_key`:`tag` `count_key`

 ##Installation

-OSX/fluentd
+OSX

     /opt/td-agent/embedded/bin/gem install fluent-plugin-eventcounter